- Split Contribution

 View the short video for how to split one check into multiple funds.

 You can leave this page and return to finish later.
-However, you will not be able to close the bundle until the Bundle Header Total matches the Total Items.
+However, you will not be able to close the batch until the Estimate Amount and Estimate Count match the Actual Amount and Actual Count.
+Also all contributions must be assigned to donors.